-Jane Kirschling, PhD, RN, FAAN, Director of the Center for Interprofessional Education would like to congratulate the faculty/staff teams who have been awarded 2017-2018 seed grants from the Center.
+Jane Kirschling, PhD, RN, FAAN, director of the Center for Interprofessional Education, would like to congratulate the faculty/staff teams that have been awarded 2017-2018 seed grants from the center.

-Leah Millstein, MD (SOM) was awarded a seed grant in the amount of $15,000 for Interprofessional Approach to Advance Care Planning.
-Faculty members Amanda Agarwal, LCSW-C (UHC), John Allen, MD (UMMC), Danielle Baek, MD (SOM-UHC), John Cagle, PhD, MSW (SSW), Neda Frayha, MD (SOM), Nikkita Southall, MD (SOM), Joan Davitt, PhD, MSW, MLSP (SSW), Mel Bellin, PhD, LCSW (SSW), and Steven Eveland, MBA, RN, CHPN (UMMC) collaborated on this project.
+Leah Millstein, MD (SOM), was awarded a seed grant in the amount of $15,000 for Interprofessional Approach to Advance Care Planning.
+Faculty members Amanda Agarwal, LCSW-C (UHC), John Allen, MD (UMMC), Danielle Baek, MD (SOM-UHC), John Cagle, PhD, MSW (SSW), Neda Frayha, MD (SOM), Nikkita Southall, MD (SOM), Joan Davitt, PhD, MSW, MLSP (SSW), Mel Bellin, PhD, LCSW (SSW), and Steven Eveland, MBA, RN, CHPN (UMMC), collaborated on this project.
 The Interprofessional Approach to Advance Care Planning project will enhance knowledge and comfort of medical, social work, and nursing students on the critical topic of advance care planning, while also providing them with firsthand experience of multidisciplinary collaboration and, specifically, team-based care delivery.
-Over the course of the 2017-2018 academic year, students will be educated on various advance care planning topics during an educational seminar administered by faculty from the Schools of Medicine and Social Work.
+Over the course of the 2017-2018 academic year, students will be educated on various advance care planning topics during an educational seminar administered by faculty from the schools of medicine and social work.
 Students will then collaborate in an interdisciplinary clinical encounter dedicated to advance care planning at the University Health Clinic.
-The student’s experience will be assessed with a series of surveys, with the expectation that participation will improve the students’ comfort and ability to address advance care planning.
-To learn more, please email Dr. Millstein or call at 410-328-7783.
+The students’ experiences will be assessed with a series of surveys, with the expectation that participation will improve the students’ comfort and ability to address advance care planning.
+To learn more, please email Dr. Millstein or call 410-328-7783.

-Jeffrey Gonzales, PharmD, FCCM, BCPS, BCCCP (SOP) and NIrav Shah, MD, FCCP (SOM) received a $15,000 seed grant for A new era of “See one, Do one, Teach one.”
+Jeffrey Gonzales, PharmD, FCCM, BCPS, BCCCP (SOP) and Nirav Shah, MD, FCCP (SOM), received a $15,000 seed grant for A new era of “See one, Do one, Teach one.”
 Using an Interprofessional Education Module to Learn, Teach and Optimize the Treatment of Sepsis.
 Faculty contributors to this grant are: Tracey Wilson, DNP, ACNP (SON-UMMC), Joan Davenport, PhD, RN (SON), Samuel Tisherman, MD, FACS, FCCM (SOM-UMMC), Renee Dixon, MD (SOM), Mojdeh Heavner, PharmD, BCPS, BCCCP (SOP), and Siu Yan Amy Yeung, PharmD (SOP-UMMC).
 This project is designed to improve interprofessional education focusing on the care of patients with sepsis.
 Students from three schools (SOP, SOM, SON) will be invited to attend during their experiential rotation at University of Maryland Medical Center.
-A pre and post anonymous survey will evaluate the participants’ perceptions and knowledge of interdisciplinary care of patients with sepsis.
-To learn more, please email Dr. Gonzales or call at 410-706-5830 or email Dr. Shah or call at 410-328-8141.
+A pre- and post- anonymous survey will evaluate the participants’ perceptions and knowledge of interdisciplinary care of patients with sepsis.
+To learn more, please email Dr. Gonzales or call 410-706-5830 or email Dr. Shah or call 410-328-8141.

 Seed Grant Recipients 2016-2017

-Jane Kirschling, PhD, RN, FAAN, Director of the Center for Interprofessional Education would like to congratulate the faculty/staff teams who have been awarded 2016-2017 seed grants from the Center.
+Jane Kirschling, PhD, RN, FAAN, director of the Center for Interprofessional Education, would like to congratulate the faculty/staff teams that have been awarded 2016-2017 seed grants from the center.